MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-TransportRule.md

 In on-premises Exchange, this condition is only available on Mailbox servers.

 The AttachmentNameMatchesPatterns parameter specifies a condition that looks for text patterns in the file name of message attachments by using regular expressions.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"<regular expression1>","<regular expression2>",..."<regular expressionN>"`.

 ```yaml
 Type: Pattern[]